 Courier, freighting, and shipping company policies

 - Courierit – depends on the carrier used.

-- CouirerPost – batteries and appliances containing batteries are prohibited.
+- CourierPost – batteries and appliances containing batteries are prohibited.

 - DHL – batteries are transported but conditions apply.

 - Fastway – no explicit mention of batteries in their conditions of carriage but they have stated that they do not transport batteries or only transport batteries under certainn conditions.